Essential Rules for Dangerous Traffic Situations: Minimizing Driving RisksUpdated Oct. 20, 2020

 Avoiding highway hypnosis

 Highway hypnosis can occur on long, straight, high-speed roads with little scenery and few distractions – like limited access highways.
 On these roads, the monotony of the driving experience can cause your mind to wander or make you drowsy.
-Highway hypnosis is incredible dangerous, as it can stop you from spotting and avoiding dangers.
+Highway hypnosis is incredibly dangerous, as it can stop you from spotting and avoiding dangers.

 Protect yourself from highway hypnosis by: